WLun001/spark-template/README.md

 Spark application template for running on Cloud

 # Quick Tips
+- Spark only work with Scala version **below** 2.12 and Java 9 according to its [documentation](https://spark.apache.org/docs/latest/)
 - Compile and create scala program using sbt
 - Upload datasets on Cloud Storage - example